SimonaLus/test1/README.md

 # test1
-# this is a manual for instructions on hso to use this repo:
+# this is a manual for instructions on how to use this repo:
 # Instruction number 1: go wild!!!

 #Thank you !